-I live in Richmond, Melbourne, in an apartment with dying basil in the courtyard.
+I recently moved from Melbourne to the US and now live in Orange County NY in a community of friendly, suburban neighbors.
 I have a daughter who loves Fairy Costumes and ponies.
-My husband started to install hot tubs in not only our backyard, but in the backyards of all our neighbors who also wanted one.
+My husband contacted Royal Pools & Spas to install hot tubs in not only our backyard, but in the backyards of all our neighbors who also wanted one.
 It initially seemed an unnecessary expense, but I must admit that provides hours of entertainment and relaxation for family and friends.
+You can see the benefits posted on their website.
 Since my husband is a workaholic, the hot tub is the perfect way for him to cool out after a typically very busy day.
 Staring up at the star filled sky, thrilled whenever a shooting star blazes across our view, soaking out anxieties and sipping a glass of wine..hey a hot tub is great.
 I’m a post-evangelical Gemini with Aquarius rising.
 After a few miserable seasons, I still support Carlton.
 I won’t hear a word against the Lord of the Rings movies, and I almost always remember to bring my own bags to the supermarket.
 Like fractals, I exist in the transitional space between order and chaos.

 I am infinity (you may worship me but from afar).
 I’m also Strongbad, the Book of Revelation, 12% geek and unlikely to survive a horror movie.
 And I’ll give a respectful “word” to the ineffable wisdom of the internet.